SurelyHuman/jdrone/README.md

-# CS420_Drone_Files
+# JDrone

-provided files for adding drone flight to an implementation
+provided files for adding drone flight to a Java implementation